CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a strong, well-structured skill that provides comprehensive, actionable guidance for Terraform Stacks.
-The content excels at progressive disclosure and workflow clarity, with concrete code examples throughout.
-The main area for improvement is trimming some conceptual explanations (Core Concepts section, some inline descriptions) that Claude could infer from the code examples and configuration syntax.
+The progressive disclosure is excellent with clear references to detailed documentation, and the workflow steps are well-sequenced with validation checkpoints.
+The main area for improvement is trimming some conceptual explanations that Claude doesn't need, particularly in the Core Concepts section and some inline commentary.

 Suggestions

-Trim or remove the 'Core Concepts' section — the definitions of Stack, Component, and Deployment are self-evident from the configuration examples that follow and consume tokens without adding actionable value.
+Trim or remove the 'Core Concepts' section - the definitions of Stack, Component, and Deployment are self-evident from the configuration examples and add unnecessary tokens.

 DimensionReasoningScore